caglayantuna/tensorly-gcp/doc/source/auto_examples/plot_generalized_parafac.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 46-51
+GENERATED FROM PYTHON SOURCE LINES 55-64

 Example with Bernoulli loss
 --------------------------------------------
-To use GCP decomposition efficiently, loss should be selected according to the input tensor.
+In this example, a tensor containing integer values is decomposed in the CP format using Generalized CP [Hong, Kolda, Duersch 2019].
+To use GCP decomposition efficiently, the correct loss should be selected according to the input tensor.
-Here, we will report an example with Bernoulli odds loss.
-Let us note that we suggest to use random init rather than svd while using GCP decomposition.
+Here, we use Bernoulli odds loss, which stems from the maximum likelihood estimator when the data is generated as a Bernoulli process (integer values) with low-rank CP parameters.
+Let us note that we suggest to use random init rather than Singular Value Decomposition with using GCP decomposition.

 ..
-GENERATED FROM PYTHON SOURCE LINES 51-58
+GENERATED FROM PYTHON SOURCE LINES 64-71

 .. code-block:: default